nslater/db-tools/README.md

 ## Introduction

-Deutsche Bank allows you to download account transactions, but the file formats they use are poorly structured and impossible to use unmodified with standard personal accounting software.
+Deutsche Bank allows you to download account transactions, but the file formats they use are poorly structured and impossible to use with standard personal accounting software.

 I happen to use [You Need A Budget](http://www.youneedabudget.com/) (YNAB) for my personal finances, so these tools have been written to output files that YNAB understands.

 If you're using a different tool, and would like to collaborate, I'd love to receive pull requests!

 ## konto.py